Come and celebrate St Anthony, patron saint of Lisbon, and of marriages

 Night of 12 June.
 As night falls, people begin to get out.
 From 9pm, Avenida da Liberdade fills with dancers and traditional music.
 The parade is a competition between Lisbon’s traditional neighbourhoods that during a whole year have prepared their unique choreographies.

 At the same time, people also head to Lisbon’s oldest neighbourhoods, where they’ll ramble, dance, eat grilled sardines and caldo verde (Portuguese cabbage soup), and drink wine, sangria and beer, until the sun rises.
-The following day will be a holiday in Lisbon.
+Jumping bonfires is also part of the tradition.
+The following day will be a public holiday in Lisbon.

 Alfama and Castelo are the most popular neighbourhoods for Lisbon’s festivities.
 With narrow streets, small squares and a tavern on every corner, this area offers the perfect conditions for the arraiais.
 The Bica neighbourhood, with Bairro Alto and Madragoa nearby, are also popular party areas.